Student-Centred Assessment in Mathematics

 Student-Centred Assessment in Mathematics is part of Bastow's Numeracy Suite.

-Student-Centred Assessment in Mathematics is designed for educators who have a formal or informal role in leading improvement in numeracy and mathematics, including:
+Designed for educators who have a formal or informal role in leading improvement in numeracy and mathematics, including:

 - primary or secondary numeracy or mathematics leaders

 The estimated time commitment for this course is 3 hours per week during workshop weeks and up to 2 hours per week during non-workshop weeks.